NikolaiF90/Ascendancy_Wars_SP.Altis/README.md

 ## Description

-The citizens of Altis complaining about its goverment(NATO) not being able to fulfill their wishes and needs, not even a basic one.
+The citizens of Altis complaining about its goverment(CSAT) not being able to fulfill their wishes and needs, not even a basic one.
 So your country(Malden) trying to take over Altis.
-Comparing the army size of NATO and the technology, there is no way for you to survive a direct launch.The best way is to attack from inside Altis itself.
+Comparing the army size of CSAT and the technology, there is no way for you to survive a direct launch.The best way is to attack from inside Altis itself.
 Entering Altis disguising as their citizen, act faster and you will posses Altis in no time.
 Work you way up, win the hearts of the citizen and they might willing to sacrifice for their freedom.

 ## Getting Started